afps-spec

 1.4 Conformance

 Conforming producers MUST emit manifests and package archives that satisfy the requirements in this document.
 Conforming consumers MUST reject malformed packages and SHOULD preserve unknown fields when round-tripping manifests.
-AFPS v1.0 intentionally allows extensibility: manifests and several nested objects accept additional fields unless this specification explicitly forbids them.
-Extension fields MUST follow the naming convention defined in §10.
+AFPS allows extensibility: manifests and several nested objects accept additional fields unless this specification explicitly forbids them.
+Extension fields SHOULD follow the _meta mechanism defined in §10.

 2. Package Model